Overview of SAP Customer Experience solutions Integration and Extension Options

 This category includes solutions that leverage an intermediary system to provide a message bus or other mechanism to orchestrate multiple source and target systems.
 Examples include Extract, Transform & Load (ETL) tools, SAP Process Integration / Process Orchestration or SAP Commerce Cloud, data hub .

-This category includes cloud-based integration solutions such as SAP Cloud Platform Integration (CPI) and Third Party solutions available in the SAP App Center.
+This category includes cloud-based integration solutions such as SAP Integration Suite and Third Party solutions available in the SAP App Center.

-This category includes cloud-based extension platforms such as the soon to be released SAP Cloud Platform Extension Factory powered by the Kyma open source project and other SAP Cloud Platform services.
-SAP Cloud Platform Extension Factory provides a cloud-native platform for building services.
-This includes serverless functions with a services catalog that handles all the security and connectivity to both custom built and SAP Cloud Platform services as well as third-party services.
+This category includes cloud-based extension platforms such as the SAP Extension Suite powered by the Kyma open source project and other SAP Business Technology Platform (SAP BTP) services.
+SAP Extension Suite provides a cloud-native platform for building services.
+This includes serverless functions with a services catalog that handles all the security and connectivity to both custom built and SAP BTP services as well as third-party services.
 It also provides a standard Application Connector model to connect SAP Customer Experience solutions applications with a standard event model and API management.

 Data & Non-Functional Requirements